oracle/python-cx_Oracle/doc/src/connection.rst

     :data:`cx_Oracle.SUBSCR_QOS_QUERY`,
     :data:`cx_Oracle.SUBSCR_QOS_BEST_EFFORT`.

-    The ipAddress parameter specifies the IP address (IPv4 or IPv6) to bind for callback notifications from the database server.
+    The ipAddress parameter specifies the IP address (IPv4 or IPv6) in standard string notation to bind for callback notifications from the database server.
 If not specified, the client IP address will be determined by the Oracle Client libraries.

     The groupingClass parameter specifies what type of grouping of notifications should take place.
 Currently, if set, this value can only be